Concerned about a child?

 School or uni work

-Because drugs like cannabis impact the part of the brain we use for learning and remembering things, regular use by young people (whose brains are still developing) can contribute to poor exam results.
+Because drugs like cannabis and alcohol impact the part of the brain we use for learning and remembering things, regular use by young people (whose brains are still developing) can contribute to poor exam results.

 Acting out of character & personal safety

 Some people take drugs or drink alcohol because it makes them less inhibited – but this can have negative effects too.
 They might do things they wouldn’t normally do that they later regret, like having unprotected sex or getting into risky situations.
 If your child is out of it or having a bad experience on drugs or alcohol, they’ll be vulnerable and may need help and looking after.
 If they choose to go out, they should arrange not to come home alone.

 If the police find your child in possession of illegal drugs they could take some action - either as a warning, an arrest, a formal caution or a conviction.

 A young person under 18 who drinks alcohol in public can be arrested or fined.

 Getting into debt